 Any campus activity sponsored by faculty, staff, or students or event that requires a facility must be confirmed in advance with the Campus Scheduling office (CSO).
 To begin the process of planning an event and reserving a facility, use the campus scheduling website.
 This user-friendly site is the fastest, most efficient way to make a facility reservation request.

 Prior to using the campus scheduling website, please read the instructions posted online.
 Contact the CSO at x6045 with questions.

 If you are submitting a same-day request, please alert the CSO by calling x6045; otherwise, allow a minimum of two business days for your request to be processed.
 If you cancel your event, please submit an online cancellation request.
 This will enable us to allocate the space to someone else who may need it.

 Some facilities require departmental authorization.
 This process can delay confirmation, so please allow a minimum of two business days to process your request.
 Request for event services and polycom speaker phones may be made via the campus scheduling website.
-Additional requirements such as catering, sound and media, custodial, and security should be arranged with the respective departments, as CSO does not handle these services.
+Additional requirements such as catering, sound and media, custodial, and security should be arranged with the respective departments, as EMS does not handle these services.

 Generally, reservation request confirmations are sent electronically via email; please supply the email address to which you would like confirmation to be sent.

 Campus Scheduling office hours are Monday through Friday, 8 a.m. to 4 p.m.